Kalller/Priority-Scheduler/README.md

 3. Build the "threads" project:

-Do this

-4. Run all tests:
+4. Run all tests

-Check

-From now on, QEMU will automatically start for each test.
+5. From now on, QEMU will automatically start for each test.
 When you see the 'Powering off...' screen, you must close QEMU and continue until the tests are complete.

 ---
 ## Team Members